Simperium/simperium-protocol/SYNCING.md

     0:c:[{"clientid": "sjs-2012121301-9af05b4e9a95132f614c", "id": "newobject", "o": "M", "v": {"new": {"o": "+", "v": "object"}}, "ev": 1, "cv": "511aa58737a401031d57db90", "ccids": ["3a5cbd2f0a71fca4933fff5a54d22b60"]}]

-If the server doesn't have the requested *change version* it will send this `c` message:
+If the server doesn't have the requested *change version* it will send this `cv` message:

-    0:c:?
+    0:cv:?

 At which point the client will need to [reload the index](#requesting-objects).
 To save space the server starts aggregating older change versions so a single change version is not permanently stored forever.